-This post-graduate program prepares students to provide a client-centred and client-driven continuum of treatment for individuals with addiction problems.
-Building on a solid framework of individual and group counselling skills, the students extensively study individual, gender and societal considerations and the resulting treatment implications.
-The unique needs of selected populations are also examined.
-While a range of treatment modalities is explored, special attention is given to motivational interviewing techniques and to the importance of matching client needs with intervention options.
-In addition, the principles and strategies of effective prevention and education practices are reviewed.
+In this graduate level program, students learn to provide a client-centred and clientdriven continuum of treatment for individuals with addiction problems.
+With a solid framework of individual and group counselling skills, the students study individual, gender and societal considerations and the resulting treatment implications.
+They practise motivational interviewing techniques and learn the importance of matching client needs with intervention options.
+In addition, students reconstruct education and prevention strategies and design, facilitate and evaluate such tools.